-Newark Public Schools offers teachers the best of both worlds.
+Newark Board of Education offers teachers the best of both worlds.

 Our teachers receive the resources and support of a major school district with the flexibility and collaboration of a smaller community.
 We’re New Jersey’s largest school district and one of the nation’s oldest.
 Our size allows us to give teachers the support, resources, and opportunities they need to hone their craft and build a rewarding career.

 Yet we’re small enough that teachers don’t get lost in the system.
 You’ll build strong relationships in your school community and throughout the district.
 Your school leaders will get to know your skills and interests, and will surround you with colleagues that complement them.
 You’ll have the freedom to try new ideas to meet your students’ unique needs and share your expertise with your colleagues across the city.

 “There is a very strong culture of togetherness and family here.
 My scholars and colleagues are family.
 It touches my heart that I’ve only been at my school three years and I feel like an important piece of the puzzle.”